 It’s not that difficult for you to take care of your bamboo pillow and the most important thing is to carefully read the instruction and proper care labels that come on most bamboo pillows.
 Read all the details and keep in mind that it may be a bit of a challenge the first time you wash a bamboo pillow.
 This doesn’t mean you can’t do it, though.

-Even though the bamboo pillow has a slight specific smell in the beginning, don’t run to wash it from the very first day.
+Even though the bamboo pillow (and also bamboo sheets) has a slight specific smell in the beginning, don’t run to wash it from the very first day.
 Let it air out for a couple of hours instead and the natural bamboo smell dissipates, for a better comfort.
 Don’t panic if it doesn’t have a good shape right out of the box either.
 The bamboo pillow may need even two days to fully expand to its shape.

 You cannot place a bamboo pillow in a washing machine, under any circumstances whatsoever.
 You may be tempted by it as your washing machine features a gentle cycle or even a hand wash one.
-Try not to fall into temptation, though and make the effort to hand wash your bamboo pillow.
+Try not to fall into temptation, though and make the effort to hand wash your pillow.
 No matter how durable your bamboo pillow may feel to you, the washing machine is simply too aggressive for any bamboo pillow.

 Therefore, you do need to pay attention to each step when cleaning your bamboo pillow.